shadowndacorner/UnityInputSystem/README.md

 Local multiplayer can be implemented by simply adding an XboxControllerInputComponent to each GameObject and setting PlayerIndex to the correct value (and adding a KeyboardInputComponent if that is to be supported).

 ## Note
-It is worth noting that this has only been tested on Windows Desktop and UWP.
-Those are the platforms that the game this was made for targeted, so they are the only things that I really bothered with.
-At some point, I will likely be adding support for at least OSX (and probably Linux).
-That may be part of a larger refactor to get rid of XInput in favor of a different cross-platform, native solution ([gainput](https://github.com/jkuhlmann/gainput) looks interesting, or possibly SDL).
+This system uses a custom native layer ([available here](https://github.com/shadowndacorner/UnityInputSystemNative)) interacting with a slightly modified XInputDotNet to theoretically provide cross-platform gamepad support.
+However, it has only actually been tested on Windows Desktop and UWP platforms, since those were the project's initial targets.
+However, it should be pretty simple to build the native library for other platforms.

 ## Example
 ```c#